-The older I get, the more I enjoy stories without that "fairytale" ending.
+The older I get, the more I enjoy stories without that fairy tale ending.
 Instead, they're more realistic.
-The "hero" becomes damaged by what he or she had to do.
+The hero becomes damaged by what they had to do.
 There's no simple life anymore.
 Everything has changed.
 Even if the overall is better, there's no perfect way to save everything.
-We ask this question all … Continue reading Different type of heroes
+We ask this question all the time … Continue reading Different type of heroes

 Sometimes I think I'm an amazing writer, but I'm also a terrible one at the same time.
 Some people love my stories no matter what.
 I can move them without meaning to.
 My words take them to whole new worlds.
 I bring out another side that doesn't happen often.
-But—with those same words … Continue reading All writers = amazing and terrible
+But—with those same words—I am trash … Continue reading All writers = amazing and terrible

 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
 The rejected queries all had repeated mistakes.
-Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Here's some of the most common ones: Misspellings One writer wrote aknolegments instead of acknowledgements.
 Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

 Writers are strange people.
 Perhaps we're not even people at all.
 Few people can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without trying.
+Something as small as sixty-five words can turn into a 70,000-word novel without trying.
 But are we human if we're gods of our own worlds?
-We are sometimes quiet, sitting off to the side. … Continue reading Are we human?
+We are sometimes quiet, sitting off to the side.
+Some of … Continue reading Are we human?